nkarasovd/Deep_Fusion_GAN/README.md

 </p>

 <div align="center">
   <b>The architecture of the proposed DF-GAN for text-to-image synthesis.
-DF-GAN generates high-resolution images directly by one pair of generator and discriminator and fuses the text information and visual feature maps through multiple Deep text-image Fusion Blocks (DFBlock) in UPBlocks.
-Armed with Matching-Aware Gradient Penalty (MA-GP) and one-way output, our model can synthesize more realistic and text-matching images..</b>
+DF-GAN generates high-resolution images directly by one pair of generator and discriminator and fuses the text information and visual feature maps through multiple Deep text-image Fusion Blocks (DFBlock) in UPBlocks.</b>
 </div>